 Ellura Sanctuary, Swan Reach, SA, 5354

-Animals (Animalia) - Jointed Legs (Arthropoda) - Spiders, Scorpions, Mites & Ticks (Arachnida) - Introduced Species
+Animals (Animalia) - Jointed Legs (Arthropoda) - Spiders, Scorpions, Mites & Ticks (Arachnida) - Spiders (Araneae); 4 species, 3 from Ellura - Daddy Long Legs (Pholcidae); 2 species from Ellura

 Long-bodied Daddy Long-legs